hiqdev/composer-config-plugin/README.md

 structure or semantics are expected and handled.
 It is simple and straightforward, but I'm in doubt...

-Anonymous functions must be used in multiline form:
+Anonymous functions must be used in multiline form only:

 ```php
 <?php